TheNoobInventor/2wd-rpi-ros-line-follower/docs/index.md

 ### Software architecture
 **Raspberry Pi OS** is the operating system used on the Raspberry Pi 4.
 The download and installation procedure can be found [here](https://www.raspberrypi.org/software/).
 ROS 1 Noetic is the version of ROS used in this project and can be installed following this [guide](https://www.hackster.io/shahizat005/lidar-integration-with-ros-noetic-on-raspberry-pi-os-8ea140).

+For ease of access, debugging and mobility, the Raspberry Pi (and further robot operations) is setup in a headless or remote mode using the [VNC Viewer](https://www.raspberrypi.org/documentation/computers/remote-access.html#vnc) or [ssh](https://www.raspberrypi.org/documentation/computers/remote-access.html#ssh) for more advanced users.

 ### Package install and setup

 Once Raspberry Pi OS and ROS Noetic have been successfully setup, the next step is to download and setup the ROS package in this repository.